lgrahl/saltyrtc-meta/Protocol.md

   the requested interval in seconds.
 Otherwise, *ping_interval* MUST be set to `0` indicating that no WebSocket *ping* messages SHOULD be sent.
-* If the client has stored the server's public permanent key (32 bytes) and wants to verify it, it MUST include it in the *key* field.
+* If the client has stored the server's public permanent key (32 bytes), it SHOULD set it in the *server_key* field.

 When the server receives a 'client-auth' message, it MUST check that the cookie provided in the *your_cookie* field contains the cookie the